theQRL/documentation/docs/Use/Tools/messages/messages.md

 :::

-The QRL supports message transactions as well as messages that can be added to a funds transfer transaction.
-These different messages are sent onto the QRL network, writing the data into the immutable blockchain.
+The QRL network supports on-chain messages providing a variety of functionality to the project.
+These messages are sent onto the QRL network writing data into the immutable quantum resistant blockchain ledger.

 Anyone is able to write data to the chain and can do so in multiple ways.